|Filing begins January 29, 2018.|

 The biggest pitfall is politics.
 There are midterm elections coming up so you may see your paycheck rise more than it should.
 First, remember it’s a new law and sometimes you can’t anticipate how the law will function.
 More likely Congress wants to make sure people are happy to go into an election and pressure the IRS into increasing take home pay by pushing the withholding rates down too much.
 Ideally, you file your taxes every year and break even.
 Many like the idea of a refund or as I like to call it a free loan to the IRS.
 But what if they overdo it?
 Remember this is a new law and they have a big election with the control of Congress at stake.
 And by the time you find out you’re going to actually owe money, then your fate has already been cast.
 After all, the election happened months before . . . sunrise!

-Do yourself a favor and keep an eye on next year’s withholding making sure it’s correct and you don’t find yourself without a refund or worse find out you owe for 2018.
+Do yourself a favor and keep an eye on next year’s withholding when tax organizing.
+You want to be sure the amount is correct.
+Otherwise, you might be without a refund or worse find out you owe for 2018.